pragya638/apnacollege-demo/README.md

 # apnacollege-demo
-This is mt Git Repository
+This is mt Git Repository.
+Authour-Pragya Dwivedi